13OnTheCode/eslint-config/README.md

 English | [简体中文](README.CN.md)

-It provides predefined configuration files for JavaScript, TypeScript, Node.js, and React projects, allowing selective importing of configurations based on project requirements
+A versatile ESLint configuration library that follows best practices, offering foundational setups for JavaScript, TypeScript, Node.js, and React projects

 ## Features

-- Opinionated, yet maintaining reasonable defaults and best practices
+- Follow best practices to achieve accurate and reliable code inspection
-- Selectively import the configuration files that fit your project
+- Flexible configuration options to cater to different project needs
-- Auto fix for formatting (aimed to be used standalone without Prettier)
-- Integration with other popular ESLint plugins out of the box
+- Automatically fixing formatting without the need for Prettier
+- Integrating mainstream plugins to provide extensive functionality enhancements for projects
+- Continuously maintained and updated to support the latest versions and features

 ## Prerequisites

+### Node.js
+- Version >= 16.0.0
+- ESM Project

+### ESLint
-- ESLint version 8.23.0 or higher
+- Version >= 8.23.0
-- ESLint Flat Config to be enabled and used
+- Using Flat Config

 ## Install